Filip-Dvorak/ZYZZ/README.md

 <p>
 </p>

-> Analysis of diabetes dataset using supervised and unsupervised machine learning to gain insights and predict the presence of diabates
+ Analysis of diabetes dataset using supervised and unsupervised machine learning to gain insights and predict the presence of diabates

-## Author
+## Authors

 👤 **Michal Červnika, Filip Dvořák, Dominik Šimon, Tomáš Jareš**